Ilham Armaiyn

-Ilham Udin Armaiyn (born 10 May 1996) is an Indonesian professional footballer who plays as a winger for Liga 1 club Arema.
+Ilham Udin Armaiyn (born 10 May 1996) is an Indonesian professional footballer who plays as a winger for Liga 1 club PSBS Biak.

 Club career

 Persebaya ISL (Bhayangkara)

 On 21 October 2014, Ilham signed a four-year contract with Persebaya ISL (Bhayangkara) to commence ahead of the 2015 Indonesia Super League.
 He made his debut on 5 April 2015, replacing Rudi Widodo in the 57th minute of a 1–0 victory against Mitra Kukar at Gelora Bung Tomo Stadium.

 In the 2017 season, Ilham helped them win the 2017 Liga 1 title, the first trophy of his career.

 Selangor FA

 On 2 December 2017, Ilham signed a one-year contract with Malaysia Super League club Selangor on a free transfer, along with his national teammates Evan Dimas.
-He made his first-team debut for Selangor after starting the 2018 Malaysia Super League match against Kuala Lumpur F.A. on 4 February 2018, in which Selangor won 0-2.
+He made his first-team debut for Selangor after starting the 2018 Malaysia Super League match against Kuala Lumpur F.A. on 4 February 2018, in which Selangor won 0–2.
 But, in the 66th minute, Ilham was tackled from behind by one of the opposition's players.
 He was then unable to continue the match and eventually replaced in the 71st minute.

 On 27 July 2018, Ilham scored his first league goal in the 2018 Malaysia Super League for Selangor in a 3–2 loss over Melaka United at the Hang Jebat Stadium.